MicrosoftDocs/quantum-docs/articles/install-python-qdk.md

     **(Linux)** If haven't done so during installation, you can still initialize conda now.
 Open a terminal and navigate to the `bin` directory inside your selected install location (for example, `/home/ubuntu/miniconda3/bin`).
 Then run the appropriate command for your shell, for example,`./conda init bash`.
 Close your terminal for the changes to take effect.

-1. From a new terminal, create and activate a new conda environment named `qsharp-env` with the required packages (including Jupyter Notebook and IQ#) by running the following commands:
+1. From a new terminal, create and activate a new conda environment named `qsharp-env` with the required packages (including Jupyter Notebooks and IQ#) by running the following commands:

     ```shell
     conda create -n qsharp-env -c microsoft qsharp notebook